d-bl/MAE-gf/docs/star_6.md

 * [Stars](#stars)

 ## Introduction
 On this pages examples of stars with 6 pairs coming in and going out.
+For the 3-pairs version of these stars, please see [_3-pair stars_](../docs/snow_3#stars).

 ## Stars